-Type 1 diabetes is a disorder usually caused by autoimmune destruction of the insulin secreting cells of the pancreas resulting in the body’s inability to produce sufficient insulin to meet bodily needs.
-Insulin is a hormone produced by the pancreas that allows the body to use sugar for energy.
-Without insulin, glucose (sugar) from the carbohydrate food you eat cannot enter cells.
+Type 1 diabetes is a disorder usually caused by autoimmune destruction of the insulin secreting cells of the pancreas, resulting in the body’s inability to produce sufficient insulin to meet bodily needs.
+Insulin is a hormone produced by the pancreas that allows the body to use sugar (glucose) for energy.
+Without insulin, glucose from the carbohydrate foods you eat cannot enter cells.
 This causes glucose to build up in the blood, leaving your body cells and tissues starved for energy.
-While a variety of tissue transplantation techniques are under development and some genetically-based treatments have been proposed, at this point in time, the only widely-available treatment for type 1 diabetes is the injection of insulin.
+While a variety of tissue transplantation techniques are under development and some genetically-based treatments have been proposed, at this point in time, the only widely-available treatments for type 1 diabetes are the injection of insulins and inhaled insulin.

 |How Type 1 Diabetes Occurs|

 |Copyright © Nucleus Medical Media, Inc.|